Do you have a question about our dog boarding and grooming services? Check out our dog boarding FAQ below!

 Do you have a specific veterinarian you use?

-We have a vet nearby whom we work with regularly and who also takes care of our own dogs when needed.
+There are several vets nearby whom we work with regularly and who also takes care of our own dogs when needed.
 We will try to use your vet if it’s practical, but since we wouldn’t take your pet to a vet unless it was an emergency, we would likely take your pet to the closest vet or emergency care available.

 I have a new puppy and need to go out of town, at what age can I board my pet?

 Your pet should be at least 4 months old.
-The reason for this is because they need to be current with the series of distemper/parvo vaccines as well as rabies and vets will not give a rabies vaccine to a dog under 4 months old.
+The reason for this is because they need to be current with the series of distemper/parvo vaccines as well as rabies and most vets will not give a rabies vaccine to a dog under 4 months old.